AdobeDocs/express-add-ons-docs/src/pages/samples.md

 - [Import Content](./references/addonsdk/app-document.md) to add the image to the document when the gif is clicked.

 ## [QR Code](https://github.com/AdobeDocs/express-add-on-samples/tree/main/marketplace/qrcode)
-Allows users to search for popular gifs and add them to their Express pages.
+Allows users to create a QR code based on a URL and add it to their document.

 **Technologies Used:** <br/>